Twin-Skin vs Standard Log Cabin: Insulation, Performance and Dealer Margins

 What is Twin-Skin Construction?

-Twin-skin log cabin construction consists of two parallel walls of machined Nordic spruce, separated by an insulated cavity.
-This approach combines the structural integrity and natural aesthetics of solid timber with the thermal performance of modern insulated construction.
+Twin-skin log cabin construction consists of two parallel walls of machined northern European spruce, separated by an insulated cavity.
+This approach combines the structural integrity and natural aesthetics of solid timber with the improved comfort potential of an insulated wall build-up.

 Key Components

-- Outer wall: Typically 44mm Nordic spruce, machined with interlocking profiles for structural stability and weather resistance
+- Outer wall: Typically 44mm northern European spruce, machined with interlocking profiles for structural stability and weather resistance.

-- Inner wall: Typically 44mm Nordic spruce, providing a finished interior surface and additional thermal mass
+- Inner wall: Typically 44mm northern European spruce, providing a finished interior surface and additional thermal mass.

 Standard Single-Wall Construction

-Standard log cabin construction uses a single thickness of machined Nordic spruce for the external walls.
-This is the traditional approach to timber cabin building, refined over centuries in Scandinavian and Baltic timber construction traditions.
+Standard log cabin construction uses a single thickness of machined northern European spruce for the external walls.

 Wall Thickness Options